Yokasta Valle: Professional career

 She made a winning return to the ring on 20 July 2024, stopping Ramandeep Kaur in the second round at Estadio Ricardo Saprissa Ayma, San Juan de Tibas, Costa Rica.

 Valle won the WBC female strawweight title with a unanimous decision success over Elizabeth Lopez Corzo at Camara de Ganaderos, Liberia, Costa Rica, on 1 November 2024.

 She defeated Marlen Esparza in a non-title flyweight contest by split decision in Cancun, Mexico, on 29 March 2025.

 In August 2025, Valle signed a promotional contract with Jake Paul led Most Valuable Promotions.

-Valle is scheduled to defend her WBC minimumweight title against Yadira Bustillos on the undercard of Jake Paul vs. Gervonta Davis on November 14, 2025, in Miami, Florida.
+Valle was scheduled to defend her WBC minimumweight title against Yadira Bustillos at the Kaseya Center in Miami, Florida, on the undercard of the Jake Paul vs. Gervonta Davis fight on 14 November 2025.
+However, the event was cancelled less than two weeks before it was set to take place due Davis' legal issues.
+The contest was rescheduled to take place at the same venue on 19 December 2025 as part of the undercard of the Jake Paul vs. Anthony Joshua fight.
+Valle won by majority decision with two of the ringside judges scoring the fight 98–92 and 97–93 respectively in her favour, while the third had it a 95–95 draw.

+Valle challenged WBC female light-flyweight champion Lourdes Juárez at County Coliseum in El Paso, Texas, U.S, on 30 May 2026.
+She was knocked to the canvas in the last round, and although she recovered to finish the fight, lost via split decision with two of the ringside judges scoring the bout 98–91 and 95–94 in her opponent's favour, while the third had it a 95–94 for her.